mia-platform/custom-plugin-lib/docs/Decorators.md

  * **POST**: invoked *after* the successful execution of configured route handler (a 2xx status code is returned).
  * **CATCH**: invoked after the failure of the configured route handler (any other error status code, 4xx or 5xx).

-You can declare a decorator with these methods
+You can add a decorator with these methods
 *  ```addPreDecorator(path, handler)```
 *  ```addPostDecorator(path, handler)```